Elements in the Assembly-Tree

 Each element has a unique name and number.

-The first element of a type that you add to the model does not have a number.
+The first element of a each type that you add to the model does not have a number.
 When you add more elements of the same type, a number is the last character of the element's name.

 E.g. As you add Parts, the names of the elements in the Assembly-Tree are Part, Part2, Part3, .... .